SchapiroLabor/micronuclAI/README.md

 5. Training
 6. Prediction

-If you only want to use the predictive model you must folow the following steps.
+If you only want to use the predictive model you must follow the following steps.
 1. Pre-Processing
 2. Segmentation
 3. Nuclei Isolation / Nuclei Cropping